MaartinBo/docLocalWpSite/README.md

 6. Access your WordPress site by clicking the "View Site" button within LocalWP.

+7. Follow the on-screen instructions to complete the WordPress installation, including creating an admin account and site title.

 ## Method 2: MAMP

 1. Download and install MAMP from the [official website](https://www.mamp.info/).